 - Broil the tomatoes on a high setting so that they get nicely charred.

-- Keep a close eye on the tomatoes towards the end of the cooking time as they can go from perfect to mushy very quickly.
+- Keep a close eye on the tomatoes towards the end of the cooking time as they can go from perfect to mushy and blackened very quickly.

 Serving Suggestions

-Parmesan broiled tomatoes are great with most any main.
+Parmesan broiled tomatoes are great with almost any main.
 My favorites include Air Fryer BBQ Chicken, Smash Burgers, Steak Bites, and Grilled Salmon.

 Round out the meal with Cast Iron Cornbread, Crockpot Cheesy Potatoes, and Baked Asparagus.